 A personal brand is how people perceive you – your public reputation.
-A professional personal brand can help open up new job opportunities.
-Although building a personal brand takes time and requires some effort on your part, here are some tips to get you started.
+An professional personal brand can help open up new job opportunities.
+Although building an online personal brand takes time and requires some effort on your part, here are some tips to get you started.

 Do a search on your personal brand